 THE GRAND BANKS (WHTM) — On April 14, 1912, on her maiden voyage, the R.M.S.
 (Royal Mail Ship) Titanic struck an iceberg.
 She would sink on April 15, resulting in the death of 1517 passengers and crew.
-110 years later, some people still refer to it as “The Worst Maritime Disaster in History”.
+Over a century later, some people still refer to it as “The Worst Maritime Disaster in History”.

 Now, I already knew when I started researching this story that Titanic wasn’t the world’s worst shipwreck, but I must admit I was dumbfounded to learn it doesn’t even make it into the top thirty!